OCR_DigitalBannerAd_1180x140_201811__Option1_R1_Proof.png

 Medical Staff

-Adam Strecker, ATC - Assistant Athletic Trainer
+Adam Strecker, ATC - Head Athletic Trainer

 Prior to his time in the USHL, Strecker worked at Gillette Physical Therapy in Gillette, Wyoming.
 He provided athletic training services to the Gillette Wile (NA3HL) Hockey program, along with Gillette College Rodeo, Gillette College Men and Women's Basketball, Gillette College Men and Women's Soccer, Moorcroft High School athletics, Bare Knuckle Fighting Championship, Little Guy Football League, and American Legion Baseball.